Best Speakeasies San Diego

 Bar Three Piece

 How to Get in: Enter Seven Grand Whiskey and search until you find the corridor.
-Monday through Friday, simply wander your way in, but Saturday and Sunday, a host may greet you, so you’ll want to make a reservation in advance on weekends.
+Monday through Friday, simply wander your way in.
+But on Saturday and Sunday a host may greet you, so make a reservation in advance on weekends.

 Location: North Park